zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 Known issues:

 * This feature is compatible with vanilla, SpaceCore, and Better Crafting.
-  Other mods that override the crafting menu are not currently supported (notably Love of Cooking).
 * With Better Crafting, bulk crafting recipes modified by this mod does not currently work, and you need to craft one at a time.
-* Compatible with Yet Another Cooking Skill, but *only if* Better Crafting's crafting/cooking menu is not used.
-YAFC seems to be using BC's API in a way that overrides all changes made by this mod.
+* Not currently compatible with Yet Another Cooking Skill and Love of Cooking.

 #### Example